bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DryBulbTemperature_0EADBlvGD6CPPayNvIwz4O/Documentation.md

+Dry bulb temperature of the object.

-Dry bulb temperature of the air.
+Indicates dry bulb temperature of the air.